mbcovid19updates/mbcovid19updates.github.io/README.md

 #### Residential Gatherings

 - **Indoors**
-    - Households are limited to 5 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
+    - Households are limited to 5 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated, excluding youth under 12) is present on the property (even if the unvaccinated person lives at that location).
-    - Fully immunized people are limited to 10 additional people plus the household if all are fully vaccinated (youth aged 12 and under are exempt from needing to be fully vaccinated)
+    - Households are limited to 10 additional people plus the household when all who are present are fully immunized (youth aged under 12 and under are exempt from needing to be fully vaccinated).
 - **Outdoors**
-    - Outdoor gatherings on a private residence are limited to **20 additional** people plus the household if all are fully vaccinated (youth aged 12 and under are exempt from needing to be fully vaccinated).
+    - Outdoor gatherings on a private residence are limited to 20 additional people plus the household if all are fully vaccinated (youth aged under 12 and under are exempt from needing to be fully vaccinated).
+    - Outdoor gatherings on a private residence are limited to 10 additional people plus the household when any unvaccinated person (who is eligible to be vaccinated, excluding youth under 12) is present on the property (even if the unvaccinated person lives at that location).

 #### Public Gatherings

 - **Indoors**
     - Group sizes to 25 people or 25% capacity, whichever is lower, are permitted for gatherings that include unvaccinated people who are eligible to be vaccinated.
+(Youth aged 12 and under are exempt from needing to be fully vaccinated)
-    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the premise.
+    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the premise, or 250 people, whichever is lower.
+(Youth aged 12 and under are exempt from needing to be fully vaccinated)
 - **Outdoors**
-    - Groups of up to 50 people are permitted in uncontrolled outdoor public spaces.
+    - Groups of up to 50 people are permitted in uncontrolled outdoor public spaces that include one or more unvaccinated persons.
+(Youth aged 12 and under are exempt from needing to be fully vaccinated)
-    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the area.
+    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather as long as the gathering size does not exceed 50% of the usual capacity of the area or 250 people, whichever is lower..
+(Youth aged 12 and under are exempt from needing to be fully vaccinated)

 #### Proof of Vaccination Guidelines